 - Consult your attorney with questions about the documents or title.

 - Consult your attorney, tax professional, and/or other professional about how you should take title to the property.
 Choices include (as individual(s), joint tenancy, tenants in common, a trust, or other legal entity such as an LLC or LLP).

 - Financing is available through your bank, savings and loan institution or credit union.
 It’s best to get pre-qualified prior to making the purchase.
 Visit the Land Financing section for more information.

 - Also see the Land Purchasing section for more details.

 Now, it’s yours!

-- Complete Title Services (a First American Title company) in Baxter, Minnesota, coordinates nearly all the closings for purchases through LandRadar.com.
-Although Complete Title Services is very competent, you may close with any title company or qualified attorney of your choice.
+- We use a number of closing/title companies in and around our area.
+You may close with any title company or qualified attorney of your choice.
 Many transactions are closed through mail, saving you time and travel.